 Are you thinking about selling your ATM portfolio, route, or just an individual ATM location?
 Perhaps you want to sell the entire route and exit the business, or maybe you just want to get rid of a few locations that are outside of your service area and causing too much extra driving.
-Whatever it is, Prineta can help.
-We buy ATM routes large and small, whether it’s one location or hundreds.
-We can buy ATMs anywhere in the country.
+Prineta might be able to help.
+We occasionally buy ATM routes – whether it’s one location or hundreds.
+Since we are a nationwide ATM company, we have the ability to acquire an ATM or route in most parts of the country.
 We can buy the entire portfolio and manage it, or we can just do the cash loading.

-If you’re thinking about selling, don’t hesitate to contact us.
+If you’re thinking about selling your ATM location(s), don’t hesitate to contact us.

 Why are you selling?